Yannick7777/ArchDocumentation/GUI.md

 # Explanation
-This File contains information about how exactly you can get a gui for arch linux It comes alongside my arch linux rice with a bash script in https://github.com/H14d3n/Automation.git
+This File contains information about how exactly you can get a gui for arch linux

 ## Gnome Desktop environment
 Open the Arch Linux Terminal & execute the following command.